DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 It is important to clearly define these different components here.
 Prior to Clark and Watson,2 the difference between depression and anxiety was strongly debated.
 They proposed the tripartite model of depression and anxiety, which suggested that the two displayed unique symptomology.
 Here, anxiety is characterised by heightened autonomic arousal.
 The autonomic nervous system is commonly known as the primary mechanism controlling the fight-or-flight response, and regulates bodily functions such as heart rate, digestion, respiratory rate, and sexual arousal.
 In the Anxiety Scale, the DASS then assesses whether the participant exhibits increased autonomic symptomology.

 Alternatively, depression is characterised by a lack of positive affect.
 That is, individuals who are feeling depressed are those who are unable to feel pleasure in normally pleasurable activities.
 In the Depression scale, the DASS examines this lack of positive affect, as proposed by Clark and Watson,3 but also measures other features such as hopelessness and devaluation of life.
-This document will further expand on how these are in Chapter 3 of this manual.
+This document will further expand on these in Chapter 3.

-The way the word ‘Stress’ is used by Clark and Watson’s4 tripartite model of depression and anxiety is a little different from the way it is used in the DASS (outlined Chapter 8 of this manual).
-They also both use this term in a narrower sense than in commonly understood.
+The way the word ‘Stress’ is used by Clark and Watson’s4 tripartite model of depression and anxiety is a little different from the way it is used in the DASS (outlined in Chapter 8).
+They also both use this term in a narrower sense than is commonly understood.
 Stress, within the DASS is characterised by the presence of negative affect.

 Negative affectivity is the experience of negative emotions, including that of disgust, anger, guilt and fear.